 Roswell Friend , 22, of Cockeysville and a graduate of Dulaney… (Baltimore Sun, Handout )

-Police and friends and relatives had been searching for Friend, who was last seen about 7 p.m.
+A native of Cockeysville who attended Dulaney High School, Friend was last seen around 7 p.m.
 Thursday.
-Police found his wallet and car keys in his Philadelphia home but his house keys were missing.
+Police searched his home near the university and found his wallet and car keys.
+Only his house keys were missing.